 Peter Julian Eymard’s road to the priesthood, as well as his life as a priest, was marked by the cross.
-In French society, there was a strong anticlericalism.
-In addition, the Eymard family was poor and Peter Julian’s father was reluctant to give his blessing to his son’s decision.
-His first attempt to attain priesthood ended because of serious illness.
-He tried again.
 On July 20, 1834, at 23 years of age, Eymard was ordained a priest for the Diocese of Grenoble.

 All his life Peter Julian had an intense devotion to Mary, the Mother of God.
-He knew about the apparition of Our Lady at La Salette and enjoyed traveling to various Marian shrines [throughout France].
 It was Eymard’s work for the Society of Mary that put him in contact with the various currents of eucharistic piety that were flowing in the French Church.
-Peter Julian, despite his poor physical health, was an unusually energetic and hardworking priest/religious.
-He always had a desire to spend time in contemplation; but with his work, travel, writing, preaching, spiritual direction, and responsibilities as Marist provincial [superior], there was neither the environment nor the time for this desire to be fulfilled very frequently.

 Peter and the Eucharist

-The work of preparation for First Communion, especially among adults, was the aspect of the new eucharistic venture that had interested the archbishop of Paris.
-Other eucharistic communities and organizations were springing up throughout France but Archbishop Sibour rightly perceived that Eymard’s intuition about the Eucharist was not limited merely to the worship of the holy sacrament but to actively reach out to those who were estranged from the church and to evangelize them.
+Other eucharistic communities and organizations were springing up throughout France.
+Eymard’s intuition about the Eucharist was not limited merely to the worship of the holy sacrament but to actively reach out to those who were estranged from the church and to evangelize them.
 Father Eymard directed his ministry firstly to the children and young workers that made up a large segment of the labor force of Paris.

-Blessed Pope John Paul II declared St. Peter Eymard, “Apostle of the Eucharist.”
+Pope St. John Paul II declared St. Peter Eymard, “Apostle of the Eucharist.”